 You will take three modules per year, each of which is assessed by a 4,000-word dissertation.
 You will also complete a 15,000 word dissertation on a topic of your choice, under the supervision of one of the members of the Centre, using the many archival resources available to the region.

 To achieve the MA, you will need to complete all of these elements, totalling 180 credits; each module is worth 20 credits (120 in total) and the dissertation is worth 60 credits.
 However, if you wish to leave the course early, upon successful completion of 60 credits you will be awarded a Postgraduate Certificate, and for 120 credits you will receive a Postgraduate Diploma.

 The Centre for West Midlands History

 The Centre promotes research into the history of the West Midlands, the publication of books, articles and electronic media which explore the region's past and the sharing of knowledge between academics, independent scholars and heritage professionals.
-Members of staff in the Centre have expertise in archaeology, history of art, social science, the history of medicine, education and heritage as well as history.
+A recent initiative has been the History West Midlands project which publishes a quarterly magazine and creates films on the history of the region: see www.historywm.com